Fix Google Chrome When Unresponsive & Relaunch Is Not Working

 - Go to the Shortcut tab and in the Target field add –process-per-site.
 Click Apply and OK to save changes.

 After doing that, Chrome won’t start any additional processes for every opened tab, and the issue should be resolved.
 Keep in mind that you need to use this shortcut to start Chrome every time.

 By using this shortcut you’ll ensure that Chrome is running with the necessary parameters.

 Keep in mind that this isn’t the best long-term solution, but it will help you with Page unresponsive error in Chrome.

 - In Chrome click on Menu button in the top right corner and choose Settings.

-- After the cache is cleared, restart Chrome and check if the problem is resolved.
+- Restart Chrome and check if the problem is resolved.

-Few users are also recommending to download Chrome Canary, so you might want to try that as well.
-Keep in mind that Chrome Canary is an experimental version of Chrome, so although it offers many bug fixes, it can also be unstable to use.
+Few users are also recommending downloading Chrome Canary, so you might want to try that as well.
+Keep in mind that Canary is an experimental version of the browser, so although it offers many bug fixes, it can also be unstable to use.

 Google Chrome is unresponsive, relaunch now message can cause certain inconvenience, but you should be able to fix it by using one of our solutions.

 Feel free to tell us in the comments section below what worked for you or any other solution that helped you.